cloudposse/terraform-aws-utils/README.md

 for availability zones and local zones, but have some exceptional cases (China, Africa, Asia-Pacific South, US GovCloud) that have non-obvious abbreviations.

-We currently support local zones but not wavelength zones.
-If we support wavelength zones in the future, it is likely that the fixed-length abbreviations for them will be non-intuitive.
+We currently support Local Zones but not Wavelength Zones.
+If we support Wavelength Zones in the future, it is likely that the fixed-length abbreviations for them will be non-intuitive.

 The intention is that existing mappings will never change, and if new regions or zones are created that